Nivix047/challenge-1-horiseon/README.md

 ## Description

-As part of the UCLA I created this project to learn HTML & CSS and refactoring redundant.
+As part of the UCLA Bootcamp I created this project to learn HTML & CSS and refactoring.

 ## Screenshot